Historic Fort Wayne

 6053 West Jefferson at the Detroit River in southwest Detroit

 Although the United States won its independence in the Revolutionary War, tensions with England remained since Americans presumed that the British wished to overturn the outcome of that war.
-President Washington assumed that their military defeat of England gave the US control of the upper Midwest, including Michigan.
+President Washington assumed that their military defeat of England and the 1783 Treaty of Paris gave the US control of the upper Midwest, including Michigan.
 The British were reluctant to recognize such a loss of territory, so English troops remained in Fort Lernoult into the 1790s.
 The British also supplied local Indians with guns and munitions to fight the United States forces.
 President Washington then appointed the Revolutionary War hero, General “Mad” Anthony Wayne, as commander of the US army with instructions to win US control of Ohio, Michigan and Indiana by defeating the Indians and their British supporters.
-During summers in the 1790s, US forces—backed by some Indians—fought the Indians.
-On August 20, 1794, General Anthony Wayne defeated a large body of Indians at the Battle of Fallen Timbers near Toledo.
+During summers in the 1790s, US forces—backed by some Indians—fought other Indians.
+On August 20, 1794, General Anthony Wayne defeated a large body of American Natives at the Battle of Fallen Timbers near Toledo.
 This greatly weakened the British claim on the upper Midwest and Indian control.
 On August 3, 1795, General Wayne met leaders of the Chippewa, Delaware, Eel River, Kaskaski, Kickapoo, Miami, Ottawa, Pianheskaw, Pottawatimi, Shawanee, Wea, and Wyandotte tribes in Greenville, Ohio where they signed a treaty surrendering to the US Army and relinquishing many of their claims to land in this part of the upper Midwest.
 In 1796, Colonel Jean Francois Hamtramck led US troops into Detroit where the British surrendered their Fort.

 Peace between the United States and Britain did not last for long.
 The War of 1812 involved fighting in the East as English forces sought to invade the US and return it to colonial status.
 Indeed, the British marched on Washington and singed the White House.
 However, the major battles of the War of 1812 were fought in Lake Erie and along what is now the St. Lawrence Seaway.
 Once again, the British supplied their Indian allies with weapons and encouraged them to attack the Americans.
 In 1812, the British once again occupied Detroit for about a year, but the naval victories of Oliver Hazard Perry on Lake Erie and the defeat of British forces near Lake Champaign in 1814 by an army led by General Macomb of Detroit led the British to sue for peace.

 In the 1830s, trouble for the British developed in Canada.
 The French in Quebec had been extremely unhappy with the British rule that was imposed upon them in 1760 and sought independence.
 In Upper Canada many of the English settlers admired American independence and felt they should end colonialism in Canada.
 The British sent troops to put down the potential insurrections.
 They effectively quieted the French in Quebec, but faced stronger opposition from the English in Upper Canada.
-In the United States, a strong fear arose that after the mighty British military preserved colonialism in Canada, they would cross the border and march into the US for a third war on this country.
+In the United States, a strong fear arose that after the mighty British military preserved colonialism in Canada, they would cross the border and march into the US for a third war against this country.
 Detroit was seen as their likely point of invasion because of its proximity to Upper Canada.

 In Detroit today, we assume that Americans have always had friendly relations with our neighbors to the South across the river.
 That was not always the case.
 Some Americans wished to support Canadian independence and the British military wanted to punish any Americans who thought about coming to Canada to fight.
 The “Battle of Windsor” took place in December, 1838.
 About 135 American militants seized a Canadian ship, crossed to Windsor and attacked the British barracks then located there, killing some of the troops, although most of them escaped.
 Canadian and British militias rapidly organized themselves and marched upon the Americans who then occupied the military facilities in Windsor.
 Twenty-one of the Americans were killed in the fighting and another four surrendered.
 They were promptly tried and then executed.
 People on the US side of the river were appalled by the British execution of those who surrendered.
 Adding to international tension at this time was a lively dispute over the border in the northwest.
 The British claimed that their Canadian colony extended down to the present border of Oregon and Washington, while Americans asserted that the border was at the present border of Washington and British Columbia.
 This controversy gave rise to the militaristic slogan every school child learns: “48’ 40* or fight.”

 It seemed likely that another British-US war would flare up in Detroit and be fought around the Great Lakes.
-However, by the late 1830s, the US military had removed most Indians from the Great Lakes areas and confined others to reservations, including the Indian reservations and tribal lands located in Michigan in this first decade of the 21st Century.
+However, by the late 1830s, the US military had removed most Indians from the Great Lakes areas and confined others to reservations, including the Indian reservations and tribal lands still located in Michigan in this first decade of the 21st Century.

 A variety of different plans have been proposed for Fort Wayne in the last half century.
 There were some efforts to create an Indian museum on the property since a large burial mound is located there.
-Mayor Coleman Young encouraged the development of a museum there commemorating the African-American flyers who served as Tuskegee Airman in the war against Germany and Japan.
+Mayor Coleman Young encouraged the development of a museum at Fort Wayne commemorating the African-American flyers who served as Tuskegee Airman in the war against Germany and Japan.
 In recent years, the Detroit Historical Museum has superintended Fort Wayne.
 It is open to the public only on Sundays from Memorial Day until Labor Day.

 In some other cities, it is likely that the military fort would become a park while the substantial and attractive officer’s quarters and other building picturesquely perched along the beautiful Detroit River would be converted into expensive condos for the rich.
-However, Fort Wayne is located in a rather unattractive corner of the city surrounded by old industrial, rail lines and abandoned neighborhoods.
+However, Fort Wayne is located in a rather unattractive corner of the city surrounded by old industrial buildings, rail lines and abandoned neighborhoods.
 From time to time, there is discussion of turning Fort Wayne into a park using resources from either the federal government or from the Clinton-Huron Metropolitan Park Authority.
 Michigan’s congressional delegation has not yet succeeded in adding a line to the federal budget that would fund a national park at this site.

 You do not have to go to Europe to see how military engineers thought about defense in the late medieval age.
 You could go to Quebec city to see the walled fortress that did not protect the French in the 1750s.
 Or you could walk around Fort Wayne on a sunny summer Sunday and imagine what Montgomery Meigs thought when he built this massive structure to protect the United States.

 Fort Wayne is the third majority military fortress located in Detroit.
 Cadillac built a fort and called it Fort Detroit du Ponchitrain, in honor of his patron who headed French naval forces in 1700.
 When the British took over Detroit in 1760, they built a new fort and named it after one of their officers, Fort Lernault.
 When Colonel Hamtramck and the Americans evicted the British in 1796, they used the British fort but went back to Cadillac’s name: Fort Detroit.
 Governor Shelby of Kentucky raised 4,000 men from his Commonwealth to fight for the United States in the War of 1812, many of them serving and dying near Detroit.
 (See War of 1812 Dead Memorial located at Michigan and Washington Boulevard) In his honor, Fort Detroit was renamed Fort Shelby.
 This fort was decommissioned in 1826 since wars against the Indians were moving away from Michigan toward Wisconsin and Minnesota.
-Fort Wayne was named after the Revolutionary War general who not only helped defeat but British, but secured the Midwest for the US by defeating and expelling the Indians.
+Fort Wayne was named after the Revolutionary War general who not only helped defeat but British, but secured the Midwest for the US by defeating and expelling the American Natives.

 Architect for the Fort and the Barracks: Montgomery C. Meigs